ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

   - bucket_secret_access_key=<some-key>
 ```

-IAM credentials are used by ZenHub to write (`put`) objects and to create temporary pre-signed links.
+IAM credentials are used by Zenhub to write (`put`) objects and to create temporary pre-signed links.

 To read (`get`) images and allow users to see uploaded images embedded in issues, the cluster nodes or network needs to have proper access.
 This access can be provided in several different ways: